wp-plugins/cms2cms-movable-type-to-wp-migration/readme.txt

 = Additional Migration Options: =
 - clear WordPress data before migration
+- 301 redirects from old URLs to new URLs
+- forms

 = Features of Automated Migration: =
 * Ease of Use - CMS2CMS is suitable for both web developers and average users since it requires no special skills or programming experience to work with.